guseggert/clustertest/README.md

 The Cluster & Node implementations communicate with some specific backend like Docker or AWS to manage nodes.
 These are generally simple implementations that launch a node and install the node agent.

 Consider also that, in scenarios with complex requirements, Cluster implementations can do more complex things such as running other agents/servers/processes on each node, run on top of container orchestrators like Docker compose or k8s, run coordinator nodes, or even delegate cluster & node to another process via RPC.
-Clustertest allows this type of complexity, but does not mandate it.
+Clustertest allows this type of complexity to reuse code across programming languages, but does not mandate it.

 # Background
 Clustertest grew out of frustration with [Testground](https://github.com/testground/testground), which is difficult to use for a number of reasons: